 6. SPECIAL NEEDS

-For safety reasons, please notify the VC if you have any special needs, disabilities, or serious medical conditions.
+For safety reasons, please notify the VD if you have any special needs, disabilities, or serious medical conditions.

 1. BUILD YOUR RESUMÉ